Siddhant-Patel-18/Sid-demo/README.md

 # Sid-demo
-this is my first repository
+This is my first repository
-author- siddhant patel
+Author- Siddhant Patel